This section has all you need to know pertaining to administering the cluster in Redis Enterprise Software.

 A Redis Enterprise Software (RS) cluster typically consists of several nodes.
 For production deployments, Redis Labs recommends an uneven number of nodes, with a minimum of three.
 Note: In a cluster that consists of only one node, some features and capabilities are not enabled, such as database replication that provides high availability.
 To set up a new cluster, you must first install the Redis Enterprise Software package as described in the previous section and then set up the cluster as described below.

 There are various reasons why you may want to remove a node in Redis Enterprise Software (RS): You no longer need the extra capacity, meaning you want to permanently remove the node.
 You would like to replace a faulty node with a healthy node.
 You would like to replace a healthy node with a different node.
 The following section explains how each of these actions can be achieved, as well as their impact and considerations.

 If a node in your cluster is faulty, its status appears as Down in the Status column of the Nodes page, and in the Cluster > Configuration page.
 To replace a faulty node: Acquire a new node that is identical to the old node, install and configure Redis Enterprise Software on it per the install instructions.
 Note: If you are using Redis on Flash, you must make sure the required flash storage is set up on this new node.

-Cluster License Keys The cluster license key enables features and capacity within Redis Enterprise Software.
-A key can be added, or updated at any time in a cluster's life cycle.
-The absence of a key means the cluster is in trial mode.
-Trial Mode A cluster without a key is running in trial mode.
-Trial mode is limited to thirty days and a total of four shards, including master and slave shards.
+Cluster License Keys The cluster key (or license) enables features and capacity within Redis Enterprise Software.
+You can add or update a cluster key at any time in a cluster lifecycle.
+When the cluster does not have a cluster key, the cluster is in trial mode.
+Trial Mode Trial mode is limited to thirty days and a total of four shards, including master and slave shards.
+Any new installation starts its thirty-day clock from the day the cluster setup was done (with the first cluster node provisioned).